Martin2251/news-app/README.md

-A news app using React using an API, an element of Bootstrap design will be in this
+A news app using React using an API News API, an element of Bootstrap design will be in this